nuttyjs/nutty/README.md

 ### nutty.name(value)

-**Mandatory**: sets the CLI name.
+**Mandatory**: set the CLI name.
 If no argument is provided, it will return the CLI name.

 ### nutty.description(value)

-Sets the CLI description.
+Set the CLI description.
 If no argument is provided, it will return the CLI description.

 ### nutty.version(value)

-Sets the CLI version.
+Set the CLI version.
 If no argument is provided, it will return the CLI version.

+### nutty.set(obj)

+Set the CLI info (name, version and description).
+This method accepts an object with the following options:

+- `name`: a `string` with the CLI name.
+- `description`: a `string` with the CLI description.
+- `version`: a `string` with the CLI version.

 ### nutty.add(obj)